-Over the course of the year, Saugeen Conservation undertakes a number of water quality monitoring programs in order to stay informed about the condition of our local waterways.
+Over the course of the year, Saugeen Conservation undertakes a number of water quality monitoring programs to stay informed and educated about the condition of our local waterways.

 As your local conservation authority, SVCA makes every attempt to keep you, the watershed residents, up to date on our latest research, developments and conclusions with respect to the health of the local watercourses.

 Staff collect surface water chemistry samples 8 times a year on a monthly basis during ice-free periods, as part of a monitoring partnership with the Ministry of the Environment and Climate Change (MOECC).
 The 29 sampling stations can be found here.